 “As the energy system evolves into one that is decentralised and decarbonised the role of the local distribution companies will change fundamentally,” said former SSE chief executive and Open Utility investor, Ian Marchant.

-The software will also provide an interface for interactions with other interested parties, such as system operator National Grid, and enable the automation of tender processes using resource optimisation algorithms.
+It will also provide an interface for interactions with other interested parties, such as system operator National Grid, and enable the automation of tender processes using resource optimisation algorithms.

 Open Utility will be running a consultation to ensure that the service suits the needs of a wide range of stakeholders, including demand-response aggregators, battery manufacturers, energy suppliers, distributed generators, project developers, electric vehicle manufacturers and technology suppliers.
 The company is currently in talks with a number of DNOs about joining a trial later this year.